Trackunit/developer-hub/guides/sdk-docs/iris-app-sdk-reference/trackunit-providers.md

 parentDocSlug: iris-app-sdk-reference
 ---

 **Trackunit React Providers
 :** The react component is exposed using @trackunit/react-core-contexts\` package.
-The TrackunitProviders is a wrapper for all the base react providers needed to use contexts available in Trackunit Manager, making it possible to use Hooks and complex components in your Iris App SDK.
+The TrackunitProviders is a wrapper for all the base react providers needed to use contexts available in Trackunit Manager, making it possible to use Hooks and complex components in your App SDK.

 The provider also wraps the ThemeProvider, which is currently needed for our React components.